yokoyama-flogics/arduino_heap_visualizer/README.md

 Here is the legend for the color chart in Python output:

+The leftmost hexadecimal numbers are the memory (RAM) starting address for the memory dump in the right part.

+One character in the dump portion corresponds to one byte of memory.

 ![legend](./image/legend.png)

 - "data" is the section occupied by constant values.